 Is Too Much Tax Being Withheld from Your Paycheck?

 The average taxpayer gets a tax refund of about $2,800 every year.
-This is because they have too much tax withheld from their paychecks.
+Again, this is because too much tax is withheld from their paychecks.

 In effect, taxpayers who get refunds are giving the IRS an interest-free loan of their money.
 Nevertheless, many taxpayers like getting refunds.
-Indeed, there were widespread complaints when many taxpayers received smaller refunds for 2018 than in past years because the IRS recalculated their withholding to take into account the changes brought about by the Tax Cuts and Jobs Act.
+Indeed, there were widespread complaints when many taxpayers received smaller refunds for 2018 than in past years because the IRS recalculated their withholding to take into account changes under the Tax Cuts and Jobs Act.

 The amount of income tax your employer withholds from your regular pay depends on two things: